ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why society monetizes personal crises.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the marketing behind 'finding yourself'.

 ---